90 Bristol Court

-90 Bristol Court is the umbrella title of an NBC series consisting of three situation comedies set in a Southern California apartment complex located at the title address.
+90 Bristol Court is the umbrella title of an NBC series consisting of three sitcoms set in a Southern California apartment complex located at the title address.
 The 90-minute block aired Monday nights from October 5, 1964, through January 5, 1965, and consisted of Karen (7:30-8:00pm), Harris Against the World (8:00-8:30pm), and Tom, Dick, and Mary (8:30-9:00pm).

 Background

 While they were promoted as a single programming block under the title 90 Bristol Court, the three components — Karen, Harris Against the World, and Tom, Dick and Mary — were individual series with separate casts, writing, and production staffs, with the core production companies, Kayro-Vue and Universal Television (which also produced The Munsters for CBS that season), being the only common component.
 The only on-air continuity from one series to the next other than the title and common street address was provided by Guy Raymond, who portrayed handyman Cliff Murdock, often seen greeting the residents in all three series as they approached their apartments.

 Development of 90 Bristol Court began in August 1963.
 In January 1964, Television magazine reported that the three sitcoms making up 90 Bristol Court would be Old Gang of Mine (also referred to as That Old Gang of Mine), Harris Against the World, and Tom, Dick and Mary, and that Karen was under development as a stand-alone series.
 By March 1964, Old Gang of Mine had been dropped, and Karen had been included in 90 Bristol Court.

 90 Bristol Court got its name from the fact that the program ran 90 minutes and the initials of Ninety Bristol Court spelled "NBC."
 The programming idea behind it was that viewers would be inclined to stay tuned to NBC for 90 straight minutes if they were watching three half-hour situation comedies marketed as a single block of programming and having a common theme of taking place in the same locale than they would if NBC aired a 90-minute drama or Western or a movie.
 NBC also believed that marketing the three shows as a single programming entity would build viewer loyalty to the 90-minute block as a whole rather than merely to each of its shows separately, also tending to make viewers stay tuned for the entire 90 minutes rather than switch channels as they might if the three shows were not marketed as a single programming block.